retest672/MEE-Version-Index/README.md

-# MEE-Version-Index
+# Minecraft Education Index
-These are all the current versions downloadable right now (only for MacOS)
+These are all the current versions downloadable right now (Planning to add more platforms)

 Versions below 1.0.17 release 2017-05-22 - (not found)